M7Ray/Sales/README.md

   The project enables comprehensive sales analysis, supporting business decisions related to customer engagement, product performance, and geographic sales distribution.
 By   comparing actual sales with budgeted targets, this dashboard setup provides a robust tool for identifying growth opportunities and optimizing product and customer
   strategies.

+- CONCLUSION
+  The project is a strong tool for examining and comprehending several facets of sales performance, consumer behavior, and product popularity.
+It gives stakeholders the
+  ability to track important indicators, spot trends, and make data-driven decisions by combining data from many sources into interactive Power BI dashboards.